huntflow/api/en/authorization.md

 grant_type=authorization_code&client_id={client_id}&client_secret={client_secret}&code={authorization_code}&redirect_uri={redirect_uri}
 ```

 If at `authorization_code` acquisition `redirect_uri` was stated, the request must pass this value (the lines are compared), otherwise this parameter is not necessary.
-If the `redirect_uri` is not stated while requesting `/oauth/authorize`,  then if it is passed in the second request  (`/oauth/token`) the server will return an error.
+If the `redirect_uri` is not stated while requesting `/oauth/authorize`,  then when it is passed in the second request  (`/oauth/token`) the server will return an error.

-The request body should be passed in a stabdard `application/x-www-form-urlencoded` with a relevant header `Content-Type`.
+The request body should be passed in a standard `application/x-www-form-urlencoded` with a relevant header `Content-Type`.

 The following JSON will return: